l1siki-dev/okinawa_gametheory/docs/en/11_Future/01_Solution.md

 Of course, don't cut the regular aid that keeps the Okinawa government running.

-## Future 10.
+## Future 9.
 The Rival is Fukuoka.

 As long as Okinawa defines its rival(enemy) as Japan/Tokyo, the US, or China, which is a too high wall to climb, Okinawans have to manufacture fake stories to not feel "incapable".
 Okinawa needs a realistic and respectable rival that acts as an achievable goal.

-Everyone love to talk about Taiwan and Singapore, but it's not good choice.
+Everyone loves to talk about Taiwan and Singapore, but it's not a good choice.
-* Taiwan has too large population.
+* The Taiwan population is too large.
 (15 times bigger than Okinawa)
-* Singapore is too far. (it's important that the rival feels close and concrete; Okinawans have to be able to imagine "Singaporean" vividly.)
+* Singapore is too far.
+(It's important that the rival feels close and concrete; Okinawans have to be able to imagine "Singaporean" vividly.)

 Fukuoka is the best choice because it's a good barometer to measure the progress of the Creative Digital Island.
 * Fukuoka is "Startup City" (Line, Mercari, etc., have bases there).